-The story of Maryam Mursal is both tragic and inspiring, the tale of a strong and determined woman whose music reflects her life, a powerful and dramatic mix of sorrow and joy.
-To hear her is to recognise the triumph of the human spirit in the face of overwhelming adversity for in a feat of breathtaking endurance, before her extraordinary voice could be heard in the west, Maryam was forced to spend seven months walking across the Horn of Africa with her five children as she fled the civil war in her native Somalia.
+The story of Maryam Mursal is both tragic and inspiring - the tale of a strong and determined woman whose music reflects her life, a powerful and dramatic mix of sorrow and joy.
+To hear her is to recognise the triumph of the human spirit in the face of overwhelming adversity; in a feat of breathtaking endurance, before her extraordinary voice could be heard in the west, Maryam was forced to spend seven months walking across the Horn of Africa with her five children, fleeing the civil war in her native Somalia.

-She and her young family hitched rides on trucks and rode on donkeys but mostly they walked, through the desert and over mountains - out of Mogadishu, the Somalian capital, across Kenya, through Ethiopia, recrossing part of Somalia again and eventually arriving in Djibouti where she was given asylum by the Danish embassy.
+She and her young family hitched rides on trucks and rode on donkeys, but mostly they walked.
+Through the desert and over the mountains - out of Mogadishu, the Somalian capital, across Kenya, through Ethiopia, re-crossing part of Somalia again, and eventually arriving in Djibouti where she was given asylum by the Danish embassy.

-It is the kind of story that puts into perspective the antics of certain rock bands who cannot find their way across the airport departure lounge to the free hospitality of the VIP suite without someone to hold their hands.
-That Maryam, Somalia's biggest singing star, was forced to undertake such a desperate journey only indicates how dangerous her country had become.
+It is the kind of story that puts into perspective the antics of rock stars who cannot find their way across the airport departure lounge to the free hospitality of the VIP suite without someone to hold their hands.
+That Maryam, already Somalia's biggest singing star, was forced to undertake such a desperate journey only indicates how dangerous her country had become.

 In happier times Maryam had been the voice of Somalia.
-She began singing professionally as a teenager in Mogadishu in 1966, the first woman star in a deeply male dominated Islamic society.
-Brought up in the Muslim faith, she was steeped in the traditional music of her country but from her earliest years she also eagerly absorbed every influence she could find.
+She began singing professionally as a teenager in Mogadishu in 1966, the first female star in a deeply male= dominated Islamic society.
+Brought up in the Muslim faith, she was steeped in the traditional music of her country, but from her earliest years she also eagerly absorbed every influence she could find.

 Once established in her new home, Maryam began to think about rebuilding her singing career.
-Throughout her remarkable journey she had kept a journal and it provided powerful material for her songwriting.
-At the same time by happy coincidence she met up with the Danish arranger Soren Kjaer Jensen.
-He had come across Maryam's music when working in Somalia as a freelance photographer in 1986 and had even recorded her extraordinary voice from a radio broadcast.
+Throughout her remarkable journey she had kept a journal, and it provided powerful material for her songwriting.
+At the same time, by happy coincidence, she met up with the Danish arranger Soren Kjaer Jensen.
+He had come across Maryam's music while working in Somalia as a freelance photographer in 1986, and had even recorded her extraordinary voice from a radio broadcast.
 Jensen heard Maryam singing at a Somalian immigrant camp to 300 fellow refugees and realised it was the same voice.
-He recorded her singing some traditional songs and brought Maryam to the attention of Peter Gabriel's Real World.
-Suitably impressed, the label asked her to make two albums, New Dawn, recorded with members of Waaberi now resident in London which was released in the summer 1997, and a solo album for release in early 1998.
+He recorded her singing some traditional songs and brought Maryam to the attention of Peter Gabriel's Real World Records.

 One day Maryam hopes to be able to return home to Somalia.
 "The first good thing I hear about my country, the first suggestion it is changing, I will go back - and quickly.
 It might take five years or even ten years but one day things will change.
 Everybody needs their country.
 At home you can be a star but then as a refugee you are looked at like a dog.
 I am a refugee but I am also a singer.
 That is my job and that is how I survive."

-Maryam played her first dates in the UK in summer 1997, including an appearance at the Womad festival in Reading where the organisers were forced to lay on a hastily arranged second performance to satisfy the demand.
+Maryam played her first dates in the UK in summer 1997, including an appearance at the WOMAD festival in Reading where the organisers were forced to schedule a hastily arranged second performance to satisfy the crowd's demand.
 Maryam Mursal's life and art have intertwined to produce a sound that is both profoundly moving and totally unique.
 She may be a refugee living in exile but her extraordinary talent is certain to guarantee her a heartfelt welcome wherever she sings.